-John: I just had a lot of instincts kick in like i kept trying to do the drivers job for him without realising.
-I also then at the end made the whole group thank the driver which he liked and noticed straight away that i was a fellow driver.
+John: I just had a lot of instincts kick in like I kept trying to do the driver’s job for him without realizing it.
+I also then at the end made the whole group thank the driver which he liked and noticed straight away that I was a fellow driver.

 Joshua: What has been the furthest you have taken someone?

 John: Oh that would have to be this DJ I drove from Melbourne to Adelaide, he missed his flight and I had to drive him and his equipment all the way to Adelaide to get him there by 1 am.
 It was a very tough drive but the view was nice.